Hqiaoling/Financial-Analytics-Python/README.md

 - Creating class, list, dictionary, array, and function with Python.

-- Using Panda, Numpy, and sklearn-learn package to manipulate data and to build machine learning models.
+- Using Panda, Numpy, and Scikit-learn package to manipulate data and to build machine learning models.

 - Creating Neural Network by using Pytorch.